Fidencio Mezcal

 Items

-The Fidencio story has two parts: 1) the history of Fabrica de Mezcal del Amigo and the Jiménez family and 2) the founding of Fidencio Spirits.
+The story of Fidencio has two parts: (1) the history of Fabrica de Mezcal del Amigo and the Jiménez family and (2) the founding of Fidencio Spirits.

 Fabrica de Mezcal del Amigo

-Fabrica de Mezcal del Amigo is the name of the distillery that produces Fidencio Mezcal.
-Fidencio Jiménez, the namesake for Fidencio Mezcal, started making mezcal over 100 years ago when he moved to Santiago Matatlán, Oaxaca.
-His life as a mezcalero was one of trial-and-error, learning from peers and mistakes.
-In those days, the equipment was formed from the land: clay pots for fermentation/distillation and storage and river reeds for tubing.
-Fidencio and his son Enrique worked closely to perfect their craft and to pass down their knowledge to the next generation.
+Fabrica de Mezcal del Amigo is the distillery that produces Fidencio Mezcal.
+Fidencio Jiménez, the namesake of Fidencio Mezcal, began making mezcal over 100 years ago after moving to Santiago Matatlán, Oaxaca.
+His journey as a mezcalero was one of trial and error, learning from peers and his mistakes.
+In those early days, equipment was crafted from the land: clay pots were used for fermentation, distillation, and storage, while river reeds served as tubing.
+Fidencio worked closely with his son, Enrique, to perfect their craft and pass their knowledge to the next generation.

-When Isaac Jiménez, Fidencio's grandson, became the mezcalero, there were a number of technological improvements that were adopted.
-In the 1930s the introduction of copper greatly improved the efficiency and safety of the still.
-In 1943 the Pan-American Highway came through Oaxaca and left its mark on the region; transportation became faster and cheaper.
-Around this time, oak barrels replaced clay pots for storage.
-This resulted in the second major impact of this time: aging.
-In those days, a batch of mezcal was loaded on a truck and sold, town-by-town, sometimes taking months to sell through a batch.
-As the mezcal spent time in the oak barrels, it took on additional, tasty characteristics.
+When Fidencio's grandson, Isaac Jiménez, became the mezcalero, several technological advancements were adopted.
+In the 1930s, the introduction of copper stills greatly improved both the efficiency and safety of production.
+In 1943, the Pan-American Highway reached Oaxaca, revolutionizing the region by making transportation faster and cheaper.
+Around this time, oak barrels replaced clay pots for storage, which led to an unexpected development: aging.
+A batch of mezcal, often transported town by town, sometimes took months to sell.
+During this time in the oak barrels, the mezcal absorbed additional, complex flavors.

-In the 1950s, business was good and profits were used to buy land and expand the agave fields.
-This allowed total control of quality and production.
-By the 1980s, the Jiménez family was aging, bottling and exporting mezcal.
-The torch was then passed to the fourth generation of Jiménez mezcaleros, brothers Octavio and Enrique.
-While learning the craft throughout his youth, Enrique left to attend university in Oaxaca.
-He graduated with a degree in industrial chemical engineering.
-Enrique could not resist the call of his roots and returned to the family business, but not without many new ideas.
-In 1993 Octavio and Enrique began bottling under their brand Mezcal del Maestro.
+By the 1950s, business was thriving, and profits were reinvested to purchase land and expand the agave fields, giving the family complete control over quality and production.
+By the 1980s, the Jiménez family was aging, bottling, and exporting their mezcal.
+The torch was passed to the fourth generation of Jiménez mezcaleros: brothers Octavio and Enrique.
+While Enrique learned the craft during his youth, he left to attend university in Oaxaca, where he earned a degree in industrial chemical engineering.
+Unable to resist the call of his roots, Enrique returned to the family business, bringing fresh ideas.
+In 1993, Octavio and Enrique began bottling under their brand Mezcal del Maestro.

-Enrique, always the innovator, dreamed of a mezcal that was the purest expression of Espadín.
-In 2006, Enrique branched out on his own and began construction of a new distillery and a dream: Fabrica de Mezcal del Amigo.
-This new distillery was designed from top to bottom by Enrique and incorporates all the features found in traditional mezcal distilleries—all except one, the radiant heat oven found in tequila distilleries.
-This oven is the first of its kind in Oaxaca and is the defining force behind the creation of Fidencio Unico (Sin Humo).
-Today, Enrique Jiménez brings generations of knowledge and tradition to Fidencio Mezcal as well as his own label Del Amigo.
-Under his stewardship, the family also biodynamically farms much of their agave (Espadín is 100% estate) used in the mezcal production.
+Always an innovator, Enrique dreamed of creating a mezcal that was the purest expression of Espadín.
+In 2006, Enrique branched out on his own to build a new distillery: Fabrica de Mezcal del Amigo.
+Designed entirely by Enrique, this distillery retained traditional features while incorporating a revolutionary radiant heat oven, inspired by tequila distilleries.
+The first of its kind in Oaxaca, this oven became the cornerstone of Fidencio Unico (Sin Humo).
+Today, Enrique brings generations of tradition to Fidencio Mezcal and his own label, Del Amigo.
+Under his leadership, the family also biodynamically farms much of their agave, with 100% of the Espadín estate-grown for their mezcal production.

 Fidencio Spirits

-Fidencio Spirits founders, Amy Hardy and Arik Torren, met ten years ago tending the bar of one of NYC's great restaurants.
-They shared a passion for wine and food and became fast friends.
-A few years later Amy was traveling through Puerto Escondido, Oaxaca and came across Villas Carrizalillo, a beachside hotel that was in disrepair.
-Since then Amy and her partner, Edward Mitchell, have transformed "The Villas" into one of the finest hotels on the Oaxacan Coast.
+Fidencio Spirits founders Amy Hardy and Arik Torren met while bartending at one of New York City’s great restaurants.
+Sharing a passion for wine and food, they became fast friends.
+A few years later, Amy was traveling through Puerto Escondido, Oaxaca, where she encountered Villas Carrizalillo, a neglected beachside hotel.
+Since then, Amy and her partner, Edward Mitchell, have transformed "The Villas" into one of the finest hotels on the Oaxacan coast.

-During the summer of 2007, Amy and Arik took a trip to Oaxaca City to taste and learn more about mezcal.
-During this incredible experience, they were bitten by the mezcal bug.
-Through friends of Amy, they had the good fortune to be introduced to Enrique, who was still building out his new distillery.
-Amy and Arik knew that this was the right fit and decided to pursue a partnership with Enrique before the first drop of Fidencio was made.
-Edward was on board as the angel investor.
-So, with a hunch and a handshake, Fidencio Mezcal was born.
+In the summer of 2007, Amy and Arik traveled to Oaxaca City to explore and learn more about mezcal.
+During this unforgettable experience, they were bitten by the mezcal bug.
+Through Amy’s connections, they had the good fortune to meet Enrique, who was in the process of building his new distillery.
+Amy and Arik immediately knew this partnership was the perfect fit and decided to collaborate with Enrique before the first drop of Fidencio Mezcal was produced.
+Edward joined as the angel investor.
+With a leap of faith and a handshake, Fidencio Mezcal was born.

 Media Links